Three-body decay $\phi\to\pi^+\pi^-\pi^0$ with Omn\`es-type final-state interactions: Numerical results and discussion

 This indicates that the kinematically weighted decay region favors relatively small opening angles between the charged pions.
 The angular observable does not introduce an independent dynamical ingredient; rather, it is another projection of the same underlying Dalitz dynamics, governed jointly by the phase-space factor and the resonant structure of the reduced amplitude.

-Several observables were considered as potential handles for isolating the direct contribution $g_{\phi3\pi}$ from the dominant resonant amplitude.
+Several observables were considered as potential handles for isolating the direct contribution $g_{\phi3\pi}^{\rm eff}$ from the dominant resonant amplitude.
 The opening-angle distribution shown in Fig.~\ref{fig:ang}, the azimuthal interference pattern analogous to a generalized parton distribution (GPD) decomposition, and the asymmetry of the Dalitz density under interchange of the two charged pions were all examined in this context, but each was found to be insufficient for this purpose in the present setup.
-The opening-angle distribution is strongly peaked at $\cos\theta_{+-} \approx 1$ regardless of whether $g_{\phi3\pi}$ is nonzero: as seen in Fig.~\ref{fig:ang}, the two curves corresponding to $g_{\phi3\pi} = -56\,\mathrm{GeV}^{-3}$, which indicates the constructive interference with the $\rho\pi$ contributions, and $g_{\phi3\pi} = 0$ differ by less than $1\%$ over the full range of $\cos\theta_{+-}$, well below any practically accessible statistical resolution.
+The opening-angle distribution is strongly peaked at $\cos\theta_{+-} \approx 1$ regardless of whether the direct term is included: as seen in Fig.~\ref{fig:ang}, the two curves corresponding to $g_{\phi3\pi}^{\rm eff}=-24.0\,\mathrm{GeV}^{-3}$ with $\delta_{\rm dir}=-25^\circ$ and to $g_{\phi3\pi}^{\rm eff}=0$ differ by less than $1\%$ over the full range of $\cos\theta_{+-}$, well below any practically accessible statistical resolution.
 This insensitivity is a direct consequence of the smallness of the direct component ($I_{\mathrm{dir}}/I_{\rho\pi} \sim 10^{-2}$): the direct term contributes at a level well below the statistical resolution of any practically achievable modification to this one-dimensional projection.

 The azimuthal interference between different helicity components, which in principle could provide an additional handle via an angular asymmetry in the decay plane, is also unavailable here.
 Because the full amplitude is proportional to the normal vector $\mathbf{n} \equiv \mathbf{p}_{+} \times \mathbf{p}_{-}$, all angular information is already encoded in $\mathbf{n}$, and no independent azimuthal degree of freedom survives after the polarization sum; the azimuthal structure collapses entirely into the Dalitz dynamics.
 Finally, the left-right asymmetry of the Dalitz density under $s_{+0} \leftrightarrow s_{-0}$, which reflects the interference between the $\rho^{+}\pi^{-}$ and $\rho^{-}\pi^{+}$ channels modulated by the direct term, is in principle nonzero when $g_{\phi3\pi} \neq 0$, but its magnitude is too small to be discriminated at the level of the present framework.
 These considerations collectively suggest that isolating the direct contribution requires an amplitude-level fit directly to the efficiency-corrected Dalitz-bin data, rather than any single projected observable.